 Even within an optimized slotting layout, the order in which a picker walks the floor matters.
 A picker who starts at the pack station, walks to the back of the building, and works forward will cover less total distance than one who zigzags by SKU order in the pick list.

-Most modern warehouse management systems support pick path optimization as a configuration setting.
-Turning it on often produces double-digit percentage gains in picks per hour without any physical changes to the building.
-It's one of the lowest-effort, highest-impact changes available to operations that haven't already enabled it.
+Most modern warehouse management systems support pick path optimization as a configuration setting, and it's usually the first switch we flip on a new client's WMS.
+Turning it on often produces double-digit percentage gains in picks per hour without any physical changes to the building, one of the lowest-effort, highest-impact changes available to operations that haven't already enabled it.

 Lever 07